 Can A Road Bike Be Converted Into A Hybrid Bike?

-• Road and hybrid, both are two kinds of bikes.
-There are many similarities in their construction, structure, geometry, and other basic things.
+- Road and hybrid bikes are two kinds of bikes.
+They share many similarities in their construction, structure, geometry, and other basic things.

 Have you got the points?
 Hopefully, yes.